 The California State Teachers´ Retirement System (CalSTRS) is the second largest public pension fund in the U.S. It administers retirement, disability and survivor benefits for California's 852,000 public school educators and their families from the state's 1,600 school districts, county offices of education and community college districts.
 CalSTRS joined INCR in 2005.

-The California State Treasurer's Office is responsible for the state's investment and finance, and is currently led by Treasurer Bill Lockyear.
+The California State Treasurer's Office is responsible for the state's investment and finance.
 It was one of the first state treasurer's offices to sign on to Ceres' 10-point Call for Action plan advocating for the need to highlight financial risks posed by climate change, and spurring the creation of INCR.
 The California State Treasurer's Office joined INCR in 2003.

 Founded in 1976, Calvert Asset Management Company, Inc. offers investors among the widest choice of socially responsible investing (SRI) strategies of any investment management company in the U.S. Calvert serves individual and institutional investors as well as professional financial advisors nationwide.
 Headquartered in Bethesda, Md., Calvert joined INCR in 2008.